Post

 # Corresponding Step: Install the Apple certificate and provisioning profile

-# The purpose is to delete the downloaded key certificate from the machine
+# Purpose is to delete the downloaded key certificate from the machine

-# If you are using Match, you need to rewrite it as Match's Clean
+# If you are using Match, you need to rewrite it to Match's Clean

 - name: Clean up keychain and provisioning profile